exploitmafia/singlefile/README.md

 If you have problems injecting, read below!
 # singlefile

-This is a featured CS:GO internal cheat written in less than 1000 lines, and in one C++ file.
+This is a featured CS:GO internal cheat written in less than 2500 lines, and in one C file.
 I encourage you to submit feature suggestions and issues with the cheat!

 If anyone who has contributed in the past and had received a push to main from their pull request, I'd be happy to give you access to the beta branch if you want to contribute further without making a pull request.